Book Tickets

 Established in the early 1970s, the farm plays an important role at the Ulster Folk Museum, preserving and demonstrating the way of life on a small rural farm in the 19th century.
 The farm hosts seasonal demonstrations, such as Ferguson Tractor Day and Country Skills Day.
 Traditional Irish breeds such as Irish Moiled cattle and Galway sheep can be seen grazing the fields throughout the year.

 In the early days of the farm, partnerships played an important role in supporting rare and traditional breeds, sharing knowledge such as different farming techniques.
-Today Robert, Pamela and the farm team look after everyday life on the farm, caring for the livestock and continuing to carry on a traditional way of life.
+Today farmers Robert, Pamela and the farm team look after everyday life on the farm, caring for the livestock and continuing to carry on a traditional way of life.

 You can find the farm in the rural area of the museum, beyond the Weavers house where you can explore our traditional farmhouses and even sample soda bread just off the griddle.